Mastering the fundamentals of health plan purchasing

 The Role of the Third-Party Administrator (TPA)

 The TPA, or Third-Party Administrator, is the backbone of your health plan, overseeing a wide range of critical functions.
-These include claims processing, customer service, plan administration, legal compliance, and cost management.
-In essence, the TPA acts as the intermediary between your organization, your employees, and the insurance provider, ensuring the smooth operation of your health plan.
+The TPA is responsible for claims processing, customer service, plan administration, legal compliance, and cost management.
+They serve as the intermediary between the insurance company, the employer, and the employees, ensuring the smooth operation of the health plan.

 The Role of the Network